cynthialmy/cynthialmy.github.io/_posts/2023-10-24-contract-manager.md

 comments: true
 ---

 The landscape of data management is complex, and with the growing trend of decentralized data assets, having a straightforward system to manage data contracts is essential.
-Recognizing this need, we present the Data Contract Manager, a web application focused on facilitating the handling of YAML-based data contracts within your organization.
+Recognizing this need, the Data Contract Manager, a web application focuses on facilitating the handling of YAML-based data contracts within your organization.

 **Why Data Contracts Matter**